Should I List My House With An Agent Or Sell It To A Cash Buyer?

 You have to step into the mindset of a buyer.
 Would you pay $100K+ for a house that still needs work?
 After all the hassle and paperwork and such a huge transaction, do you still want to be bothered with inspection, contractors, or even picking up a brush and start painting?
 Will the bank even approve a buyer for a house that needs work?
 Will the bank also approve a loan for the repairs?
 There are just too many issues to deal with.

 No, buyers will demand not just a “little” more off the list price.
 They will demand a lot more off the list price to account for the headaches and risks associated with a house in less than perfect condition.

 We have established that, if you list your house (that needs work) with an agent, the price will be significantly lowered.
 Homeowners do not realize this and this is the main reason why houses sit on the market for so long, and then homeowners are baffled why their house doesn’t sell for a “reasonable” price.

 And that brings us to the next issue…

 What does “time on market” mean in monetary terms?

 While the house is sitting on the market, you pay insurance, taxes, utility bills, heating, ac, lawn care and maintenance!
-Not to mention closing costs and agent fees if it does sell.
+Not to mention closing costs and agent fees if it sells.

 Homeowners need to be in the know when it is indeed best to list and when it is best not to list.
 By all means opt for an agent if you have enough value in the house to account for agent fees, closing costs, holding costs and selling fees to still make it worth the sale.

 In conclusion, to answer the question: “What Is The Best Way To Sell My House Fast In Connecticut?“, the honest answer is “It Depends!”